Ahmad-Mtr/DBMS-GJU/README.md

 # DBMS CheatSheet

 ***
-> Note: this File doesn't contain all info from CS263
+> Note: this File doesn't contain all info from CS263,And All other CheatSheets are going to be in `_READMEs` Directory
 >
 [Another MYSQL CheatSheet](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3)